hazelcast/hazelcast-csharp-client/doc/dev/doc/gettingStarted.md

 await client.DisposeAsync();
 ```

 A client is a heavy enough, multi-threaded object.
-Although a factory can create several, independent clients, it is recommended to store and reuse the client instance.
-It is *not* recommended to frequently create and dispose clients, as that could have an impact on performances.
+Although a factory can create several, independent clients, it is recommended to store and reuse the client instance, as much as possible.

 Here, the client is configured by default, which means by configuration files and environment variables.
-For more control, the client can be initialized with an @Hazelcast.HazelcastOptions instance, which represents the complete set of options of the Hazelcast
+For more control, the client can be initialized with an @Hazelcast.HazelcastOptions instance, which represents the complete set of options of the Hazelcast client.
-client.
 In fact, the above example is equivalent to:

 ```csharp
 var options = HazelcastOptions.Build();